 Since last week’s discussion with colleagues and clients about automation, I’ve been talking about a process I commonly use and I think it should be part of DevOps’ processes.
-When we start to code our infrastructure for a new application, our starting point should be the environment used by the developer and then should finish in production.
+When we start to code our infrastructure for a new application, our starting point should be the environment used by the developer from the cpu bottleneck and then should finish in production.
 Let me explain further.

 Vagrant has became very popular for managing local development environments via virtual machines.
 It has a functionality called “provisioning” that uses existing automation tools to install and configure all of the software inside the VM.
 You can use your preferred tool: Scripting, Chef, Puppet, Ansible, and SaltStack (my preferred tool these days).
 This gives us the opportunity to create an environment for the developer similar to test, qa, staging and production servers.
 There will be some differences obviously.
 The database in the developer desktop will be in the virtual machine itself, but it could be in different servers in the other environments.
 It’s possible that some security settings will be different too.